-You never know if they will ask you a follow-up question at a later date!
+You just never know if they will ask you a follow-up question at a later date!

 Keep in mind that the Affordable Care Act, and all of its provisions, is still the law of the land.

-Language in Executive Order
+The Executive Order

-President Trump issued an executive order which indicates that the Obamacare fine’s days are numbered.
-Yet, the language it contains does not explicitly repeal the ACA penalty part of the law.
-Congress is needed.
+Yet, the language doesn’t explicitly repeal the ACA penalty part of the law.

 Coverage w/ No Possible Fine

-It’s difficult to imagine how exactly President Trump will come up with a viable replacement for Obamacare.
+It’s tough to imagine how Trump will come up with a viable replacement for Obamacare.

-It’s worth reading this article for more insight.
+Read this article for more insight.

 Tom Price Makes the Price Right?

 Trump’s Secretary of Health & Human Services is Mr. Price.
-He is intent on repealing Obamacare and the Individual Mandate’s penalty.